 When you understand what it is that’s eating away at you, you can opt to make shifts in your emotional behavior patterns.

-Instead of reaching out for a peanut butter and jelly sandwich, or the next “organ cleanse”, get the help and support needed for your situation:
+Instead of reaching out for a slice of pizza, or the next “organ cleanse”, get the help and support needed for your situation:

 - Hire a therapist